nvsnkv/budget/README.md

 ```

 This structure allows you to build calendar-like views where operations are grouped by category and time period.

-#### Usage

-Logbook criteria are used when building aggregated statistics:
-- Operations are matched against the root criterion
-- Matching operations are registered in the logbook
-- Operations are then matched against subcriteria for further grouping
-- Each level maintains aggregated statistics (count, total amount, etc.)
-- You can specify date ranges and additional filter criteria when querying the logbook

 ### Import